kevinolega/callcentertrainingtips/6wel/guidelines/organize-answers.md

 ## Scan Your Pages Properly

-If your answers get too difficult to read, we'll ask you to send it again.
+If your answers get too tricky to read, we'll ask you to send it again.

 [READ: HOW TO SCAN YOUR PAGES](https://callcentertrainingtips.com/scan)